codio-content/Javascript_Maze-Decomposition_events/.guides/content/Object-Specific-Collisions-5ad3.md

 1. Play the `energy` sound for a collision with an energy store.
 1. Play the `fight` sound for a collision with a monster.
 1. Play the `goal-reached` sound when you reach the exit.
-1. Show a message for each collision as well saying simple 'hit wall', 'hit energy' and 'hit monster'.
+1. Show a message for each collision as well saying simply 'hit wall', 'hit energy' and 'hit monster'.

 Make sure you play then game and hit all the entity types and also reach the exit.